 Ms. Pustay highlighted the distinction between fee waiver and fee guidance.
-Under the FOIA, agency the fee regulations guidance (addressing the requester categories and charging of fees) haves to comply with OMB's fee guidelines.
-Those Guidelines FOIA's provisions, Ms. Pustay said, does not directly affect fee waivers.
+Under the FOIA, the fee guidance (the requester categories and charging of fees) has to comply with OMB's fee guidelines.
+The FOIA's provisions, Ms. Pustay said, does not directly affect fee waivers.
 She said that there is more room for flexibility with fee waiver guidance.